jometzg/database-chaos-nsg/README.md

 ## Subnets
 ![alt text](images/chaos-nsg-subnets.png "Demonstration subnets") The above subnets are just some samples.
-In our demonstration, the cosmos database private endpoint is in the "cosmos" subnet and the web app is VNet integrated into the "webapp" subnet.
+In our demonstration, the cosmos database private endpoint is in the "cosmos" subnet and the web app is VNet integrated into the "web" subnet.

 ## Cosmos subnet private endpoint policy